-S.M.A.R.T. goals are essentially statements of the results you are trying to accomplish in your Action Plan - they help you focus your attention and your resources on what is most important so that you will ultimately be successful in achieving your priorities.
+S.M.A.R.T. goals are essentially statements of the results you are trying to accomplish in your Action Plan.
+They help you focus your attention and your resources on what is most important so that you will ultimately be successful in achieving your priorities.

-Specific → should answer the 5 'W's' - who will be involved? - what are you trying to accomplish (general)? - when will this happen? - where will the activity/project happen? - why are you wanting to do this?
+Specific → Should answer the 5 'W's': Who will be involved?
+What are you trying to accomplish, in general?
+When will this happen?
+Where will the activity/project happen?
+Why do you want to do this?